 Salisbury is a town in Essex County, Massachusetts, United States.
 The town has a total area of 17.9 square miles and, as of 2000, a population of 7,827.
 The community is a popular summer resort beach town situated on the Atlantic Ocean north of Boston on the New Hampshire border.
 Some of the attractions that draw visitors to Salisbury, Massachusetts are Salisbury Beach State Reservation, Rings Island, Blue Ocean Music Hall, Joe’s Playland, Ann’s Diner, Allen Rock and Badgers Rock.

 Salisbury is the northernmost town in Massachusetts, with its northwest corner bordering New Hampshire.
 Lying along the northern banks of the Merrimack River at its mouth, the town is bordered by the Atlantic Ocean to the east, the Merrimack River and Newburyport to the south, Amesbury to the west, and Seabrook, New Hampshire to the north.
-The town is home to a state reservation, Salisbury Beach State Reservation, which includes the entire seacoast and a small portion inland, as well as the Ram Island and Carr Island State Wildlife Management Areas, the two islands lying in the middle of the Merrimack (along with Eagle Island, which is not protected).
+The town is home to a state reservation, Salisbury Beach State Reservation, Ram Island and Carr Island State Wildlife Management Areas – the two islands lying in the middle of the Merrimack (along with Eagle Island, which is not protected).
 Much of the town is covered by marshes, especially in the eastern part of town.
 Several brooks and creeks run through town as well.
 The town contains three villages, Salisbury Beach, Salisbury Plains (in the northwest corner of town) and Browns Point (between Salisbury Beach and the center of town).